Harry Kendall Thaw: The killing of Stanford White

 It is conjectured that White was unaware of Thaw's long-standing vendetta against him.
 White considered Thaw a poseur of little consequence, categorized him as a clown, and most tellingly, called him the "Pennsylvania pug"—a reference to Thaw's baby-faced features.

 On June 25, 1906, Thaw and Nesbit were stopping in New York briefly before boarding a luxury liner bound for a European holiday.
 Thaw had purchased tickets for himself, his wife and two of his male friends for the show Mam'zelle Champagne, playing on the rooftop theatre of Madison Square Garden.
 Despite suffocating heat, which did not abate as night fell, Thaw inappropriately wore over his tuxedo a long black overcoat, which he refused to take off throughout the evening.

 At 11:00 p.m., as the show was coming to a close, White appeared, taking his place at the table that was customarily reserved for him.
 Thaw had been agitated all evening, and abruptly bounced back and forth from his own table throughout the performance.
 Spotting White's arrival, he tentatively approached him several times, each time withdrawing in hesitation.
 During the finale, "I Could Love a Million Girls", Thaw produced a pistol and, standing some two feet from his target, fired three shots at White, killing him instantly.
+Thaw gave police a false name, "John Smith", with an address of 180 Lafayette Place, Washington D.C.; his true identity was established through cards found in his pocket reading "Harry Kendall Thaw, Pittsburg."
+Nesbit rushed to his side as he was taken to the station and declared "I'll stand by you, Harry."
 Part of White's blood-covered face was torn away and the rest of his features were unrecognizable, blackened by gunpowder.
 Thaw remained standing over White's body, displaying the gun aloft in the air, resoundingly proclaiming, according to witness reports, "I did it because he ruined my wife!
 He had it coming to him!
 He took advantage of the girl and then abandoned her!"
 (The key witness allowed that he wasn't completely sure he heard Thaw correctly—that he might have said "he ruined my life" rather than "he ruined my wife".)

 The crowd initially suspected the shooting might be part of the show, as elaborate practical jokes were popular in high society at the time.
 Soon, however, it became apparent that White was dead.
 Thaw, still brandishing the gun high above his head, walked through the crowd and met Nesbit at the elevator.
 When she asked what he had done, Thaw purportedly replied, "It's all right, I probably saved your life."